Senior UN official calls for universal basic income to tackle growing inequality

-Category: Immigrants & Refugees Hits: 2The COVID-19 pandemic is not only a health crisis, but it is also proving to be an economic disaster for huge numbers of people worldwide.
+Category: Coronavirus Hits: 0The COVID-19 pandemic is not only a health crisis, but it is also proving to be an economic disaster for huge numbers of people worldwide.
 A senior UN official with the UN Development Programme (UNDP) is calling for countries to provide citizens with a universal basic income, to help the millions who have lost their jobs, because of measures to curb the virus, combined with increasing levels of inequality.

 Read more https://news.un.org/feed/view/en/story/2020/05/1063312